Arizona Wildcats Bold Training Camp Observations

 Three Observations

-- Right now, it is too close to call and it looks like the competition will come down to the final days of camp.
+- With training camp winding down, It is clear that the additions of Tre Spivey, Luke Wysong, Hutson, Javin Whatley and freshmen Gio Richardson and Isaiah Mizell was exactly what the doctor ordered for the offense.

-- If I had to pick a kicker right now with my gut, I would go with Salgado-Medina given he is an upperclassman and starting a freshman kicker isn’t something coaches across college love to do, they want experience if they have the option.
+- The group has been as advertised for Arizona and has made it easier on Fifita, who will not have McMillan for the first time in his career.

-Please be sure to share your thoughts on the development of Arizona throughout this training camp season.
-Please be sure to share your thoughts with us by giving us a follow on our X account by clicking on this link.
+Please be sure to share your thoughts on the developments of Arizona throughout this training camp season.
+To do so, follow us on our X account by clicking on the link.